 Your one simple thing for this week

-Do the index card exercise – write down 3 things you love about each other and 3 things you need from each other.
+Do the index card exercise—write down three things you love about each other and three things you need from each other.
 Then read them to each other and give them to each other.

 Thanks for joining us for the Married People Podcast.
 We hope you’ll subscribe to the podcast on iTunes and leave a review – they help us make the podcast better.